-- C. Must not be serving as an appointed administrative officer of the University at or higher than the position of chairperson of an academic department (or equivalent position, as described in Policy 6-001 Academic Units and Academic Governance); - D. Must have demonstrated prior participation in University level governance or service. - E. Must have demonstrated prior involvement in University instructional or educational activities. - (iii) The three Senate Presidential Officers shall be ineligible to serve as elected faculty members of the Senate with full voting privileges at any time during their three year terms of office.
-If any would otherwise hold a position as a voting faculty member of the Senate during the term of office, the college or area to be represented in the Senate by that position shall choose another eligible faculty member to fill that position, as a member of the Senate with full voting privileges during that period. - (iv) The three Senate Presidential Officers shall be considered ex officio members of both the Senate and the Senate Executive Committee, with rights of discussion.
-The past-President and President-elect shall have the rights of making motions, but not to vote.
+- B. Must have a current appointment as a member of the University Faculty, either (1) as a Tenured member, or (2) as a Career-line member with a current durational term of faculty appointment and a term of contract for employment of at least .75 FTE which both continue throughout the three-year term of office. - C. Must not be serving as an appointed administrative officer of the University at or higher than the position of chairperson of an academic department (or equivalent position, as described in Policy 6-001 Academic Units and Academic Governance); - D. Must have demonstrated prior participation in University level governance or service. - E. Must have demonstrated prior involvement in University instructional or educational activities. - iii.
+The three Senate Presidential Officers shall be ineligible to serve as elected faculty members of the Senate with full voting privileges at any time during their three year terms of office.
+If any would otherwise hold a position as a voting faculty member of the Senate during the term of office, the college or area to be represented in the Senate by that position shall choose another eligible faculty member to fill that position, as a member of the Senate with full voting privileges during that period. - iv.
+The three Senate Presidential Officers shall be considered ex officio members of both the Senate and the Senate Executive Committee, with rights of discussion.
+The past-President and b.
+[Substition of president pro-tempore, voting by President]

+President-elect shall have the rights of making motions, but not to vote.
 The President shall not have the right of making motions, and shall have only the limited right to vote to break a tie (as described in III-C-1-b-below).